 In a lot of ways Offline is a discussion about our growing reliance on labels to define who we are.

 How did you shake off the fear and doubt to pursue your own idea?

 All the self-work I’ve done over the last two years—energy healing, therapy, hypnosis (that was an interesting few months!), crystal work, dealing with my pain and trauma—got me to a point where I could move past fear and into purpose.

 Talk us through what you were doing before you launched Offline?
 What are some of the roles you held, and how did that help prepare you for your own creative project?

 Before my time on these beautiful brands, I worked as a freelance features writer.
-Looking back, I always leant in to subjects that supported the mental and physical wellbeing of young women.
-I covered everything from taxi rape cases to homelessness, public housing and high school bullying.
+Looking back, I always leaned into subjects that supported the mental and physical wellbeing of young women.
+I covered everything from taxi rape cases to homelessness, public housing, and high school bullying.
 Covering those perhaps difficult topics definitely ignited my passion for creating content that seeks to empower women through education.

 What are some of your biggest achievements to date?

 Mentoring you into the exciting young leader you are today, creating a team culture I am proud of, helping people who couldn’t help me, building exceptional relationships, growing POPSUGAR Australia into a category leader, launching the Who What Wear Network in Australia!
 So many things I’ll always be proud of.
 And on a personal note, maintaining a happy marriage while leading a big team and running four websites.
 That’s an achievement for sure.
 I did marry a good one though, he is my biggest champion.